anyashankar/mowing-/README.md

 # mowing-

-Lawn Mowing Simulation

 The program simulates the process of mowing a lawn with obstacles (trees) and specific constraints.

 The main components of the problem are:
-Lawn Representation
+**Lawn Representation
+** /n
-The lawn is represented as a 2D grid (String[][]).
-Each cell in the grid can be either empty (".") or contain a tree ("T").
+The lawn is represented as a 2D grid (String[][]). /n Each cell in the grid can be either empty (".") or contain a tree ("T").
-Mower Movement
+**Mower Movement
-The mower starts at a specified position (startRow, startCol).
+**The mower starts at a specified position (startRow, startCol).
 The mower can move to adjacent cells (up, down, left, right) but cannot move diagonally.
 The mower cannot move onto or through cells containing trees.
 Mowing Process